 .NET 5+ ushers in a new era of .NET development speed.
 To be able to keep up, start by going back to the basics.
 Using correct versioning—and automating this process by repackaging—will make your life easier as you move your NuGet libraries to .NET 5+.

 Just like following Semantic Versioning, making plans for .NET 5+ at your organization doesn’t have to be overwhelming or complicated.
-We’re building a guide on how to successfully migrate to .NET 5 and beyond.
-Sign up today to get early access and to share your own feedback and input.
+We’ve built a guide on how to successfully migrate to .NET 5 and beyond.
+Get your free copy today!